-The recommendations in this chapter apply to the following species that meet the criteria for listing as susceptible in accordance with Chapter 1.5.: all varieties and subspecies of common carp (Cyprinus carpio) and common carp hybrids (e.g. Cyprinus carpio x Carassius auratus).
+The recommendations in this chapter apply to: common carp (Cyprinus carpio carpio), ghost carp (Cyprinus carpio goi), koi carp (Cyprinus carpio koi) and common carp hybrids (e.g. Cyprinus carpio x Carassius auratus).
+These recommendations also apply to any other susceptible species referred to in the Aquatic Manual when traded internationally.